We’ve highlighted what you need to know in this article.

 You’ll also need to carry a Green Card when driving in certain European countries, as proof that you have the minimum level of cover required in the country you’re driving in.
-Find out more in our guide to driving in Europe.
+Find out more in our Green Cards FAQs.

 In April 2019, Vehicle Excise Duty (VED) increased in line with inflation via the Retail Price Index (RPI).